Chocolate Hazelnut Florentine Cookies (Lace Cookies)

 - Add the sugar, flour and salt and stir just until the sugar is completely incorporated.

-- Add the ground almonds and then the milk and continue to stir until well combined and the mixture thickens a bit.
+- Add the ground hazelnuts and then the milk and continue to stir until well combined and the mixture thickens a bit.

 - Remove from heat and let the mixture cool for 1 minute.